Key Generation for Internet of Things: A Contemporary Survey: Key Generation Systems for IoT Devices

-Recently, Li~et al.~\cite{li2017secret} proposed a RSSI trajectory-based secret key generation system for wearable devices.
+Recently, Li~et al.~\cite{li2017secret} proposed an RSSI trajectory-based secret key generation system for wearable devices.
 A bloom filter-based error correction scheme was proposed to correct the mismatches and Karhunen- Loeve Transform (KLT)~\cite{dony2001karhunen} was used to enhance the randomness of the final key.
-The authors used both USRP N210~\cite{usrp} and CC2530~\cite{instruments2012cc2530}.
+The authors used both Universal Software Radio Peripheral (USRP) N210~\cite{usrp} and CC2530~\cite{instruments2012cc2530}.
 Evaluation results showed that their system is robust to eavesdropping attack and can generate a 128-bit key within 1s.

-\paragraph{Wi-Fi} Wi-Fi is one of the most successful wireless technologies, which has been widely installed in almost all the laptops, tablets, smartphones, and many other consumable devices.
+\paragraph{Wi-Fi} Wi-Fi is one of the most successful wireless technologies, which has been widely installed in almost all laptops, tablets, smartphones, and many other consumable devices.
 Wi-Fi is based on the IEEE 802.11 technologies, hence we use Wi-Fi and IEEE 802.11 interchangeably in this paper.
-Since IEEE 802.11 is first introduced in 1997, a number of amendments have been released, including IEEE 802.11a/b (1999), IEEE 802.11g (2003), IEEE 802.11n (2009) and IEEE 802.11ac (2013).
-Because there are numerous off-the-shelf Wi-Fi platforms, they have become the idea testbed for key generation.
+Since IEEE 802.11 is first introduced in 1997, several amendments have been released, including IEEE 802.11a/b (1999), IEEE 802.11g (2003), IEEE 802.11n (2009) and IEEE 802.11ac (2013).
+Because there are numerous off-the-shelf Wi-Fi platforms, they have become the ideal testbed for key generation.

 The work by Mathur~et al.~\cite{mathur2008radio} is probably the first Wi-Fi based key generation system.
 They used both the RSSI and the peak of the CIR.
 They designed a level-cross algorithm, which can achieve a high key agreement, hence information reconciliation is not required.
 Their algorithm was evaluated both theoretically and experimentally.